 The School of Engineering is privileged to attract high fliers and seeks to recognise and promote achievement, talent, ideas, hard work and diversity.
 We regularly offer a number of scholarships.

 Electronic Engineering graduates are well placed to contribute within a variety of sectors in addition to electronic engineering, such as design and production, energy, transport, the built environment, information and communications.
-Our Industrial Advisory Panel ensures our courses provide you with the skills and knowledge required to succeed in industry when you graduate.
+Our Industrial Advisory Panel supports our aim to provide you with the skills and knowledge required to succeed in industry when you graduate.

-I am currently working on a robot arm for my third-year project, and it is the most fascinating thing I have ever done.
+I worked on a robot arm for my third-year project, and it is the most fascinating thing I have ever done.
 It's really rewarding to make something on my own and then see it working.
 Robotics is an expanding industry and it's great to be a part of it.

 BEng 3 years full time